angel-marchev/sofiaPM10report.github.io/cleandata.md

 > Step 5.
 Remove the station from the dataset and repeat from step 2.
 > Step 6.
 Stop when some condition is met.

+## Definitions

 As can be seen from the procedure described above, the following things must be defined:

 1. What distance and what threshold to be used to create the groups?
+The Cartesian minimum distance was calculated using the longitude and latitude coordinates of the citizen stations and a threshold of 0.01 was used.

 2. How to define the dissimilarity measure?
-3. How many times to repeat the process/When to stop the removal of stations?

-In this study the following was done:

-1. The Cartesian minimum distance was calculated using the longitude and latitude coordinates of the citizen stations and a threshold of 0.01 was used.
-2. The dissimilarity measure was defined the following way:
+The dissimilarity measure was defined the following way:

 a.
 The absolute difference in the PM10  for each hourly measurement, for each main station – group station was calculated.